How to Protect Yourself from Online Blackmailers?

 • To protect yourself in the future, make sure you’re using strong passwords with two-factor authentication, be careful about what you share online, secure your devices, and regularly back up your data.

-While you could have avoided such situations by taking several precautionary measures, what’s bound to happen, will happen.
-So, what are you supposed to do when a blackmailer is just outside your door (digital, of course), demanding ransom?
-Well, first you need to be well-informed on how cyber blackmailing works, then move on to what you should do to get rid of these blackmailers.
+So, what should you do when a blackmailer is just outside your digital door, demanding ransom?
+First, you need to be well-informed about how cyber blackmailing works, then proceed to learn how to get rid of these blackmailers.

 How to Get Rid of Blackmailers